Year at a Glance for

 - Make a list of the requirements and deadlines (e.g. high school courses and marks, essay, etc.)

-- The WGSS Counselling & Careers website – Post-Secondary Section has direct links to institutions in the BC Colleges/Universities Section or to other Canadian Universities Section
+- The WGSS Counselling & Careers Website – Post-Secondary Section has direct links to institutions in the BC Colleges/Universities Section or to other Canadian Universities Section

 - Parent Information: Parents can review the Grade 11 and 12 presentations which are posted in the Post-Secondary – Presentation Section of the WGSS Counselling and Careers Website.